yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-aws-msk.md

 type: docs
 ---

-This tutorial describes how to configure Yugabyte CDC and stream data into Amazon MSK using Debezium connector.
+Amazon Managed Streaming for Apache Kafka (Amazon MSK) is a fully managed, highly available, and secure Apache Kafka service offered by Amazon Web Services (AWS).
+Using Amazon MSK, you can build and run applications using Apache Kafka without having to manage and operate your own Kafka clusters.

-The tutorial assumes some familiarity with AWS, Apache Kafka, and CDC.
+This tutorial describes how to configure Yugabyte CDC and stream data into Amazon MSK using Debezium connector, and assumes some familiarity with AWS, Apache Kafka, and CDC.

 ![Architecture of YugabyteDB to MSK using Debezium](/images/explore/cdc/aws_msk_images/architecture.jpg)